-Figure 3-59 continued: FEMA Crossing Locations
+Figure 3-50 continued: FEMA Crossing Locations Along the Build Alternatives

 NOTE: Zone A/Zone AE - 100-year floodplain, areas subject to inundation by the 1-percent-annual-chance flood event.

 3.10.7.1 Executive Order 11988

 This project is federally funded and therefore is subject to EO 11988, Floodplain Management, and will involve a significant encroachment into the floodplain.
 EO 11988, directs federal agencies to: